amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 > The environment variables and local file components are only meant for development and not for production workloads.

-In the following section, we will show you how to configure a secrets management component for your application.
+The following section will show how to configure a secrets management component for your application.

 ### Configuring Secrets Management components